 VZ processes as little personal data as necessary and protects them against loss and misuse (e.g. against access, alteration or disclosure by unauthorised persons).
-The technical and organisational measures intended to ensure data security are appropriate and comply with stringent requirements.
+The technical and organisational measures intended to ensure data security are appropriate and comply with stringent requirements (e.g. usage of firewalls, personal passwords along with encryption and authentication technologies, access restrictions, awareness raising and employee training).
 They are continuously adjusted to take account of specific hazards.
 The level of protection is state of the art and corresponds to the type and extent of the processing.

 5. Disclosure of personal data within Switzerland and abroad

 VZ complies with the duties of confidentiality laid down within data protection law, the rules on bank-client confidentiality and any other applicable provisions.
 These duties apply to all employees and governing officers of VZ as well as to any persons working on its behalf on an outsourced basis (known as contracted data processors).
 Personal data may only be accessed within VZ by a person who requires them for the purpose for which they are being processed.

 Personal data may be disclosed to other VZ group companies or to third parties if this is necessary in order to comply with contractual duties (e.g. to payment service providers or beneficiaries), in order to comply with legal and/or regulatory requirements (e.g. to supervisory authorities or courts), in order to safeguard legitimate interests (e.g. to marketing service providers) or if you have consented.

 If personal data are disclosed to contracted data processors (e.g. for IT services, the printing and dispatch of documents), the contracted data processors may only process these data in the manner that VZ itself is entitled to.
 VZ carefully selects contracted data processors and contractually obligates them to comply with duties of confidentiality and to ensure data security.